Shower Arm Pointing Up? Here’s How to Fix It Quickly

 Installation is easy enough.
-You twist it into your water connection and… it’s pointing up instead of down.
-If you’d turn on the water, you’d give your ceiling a shower.
+You twist the shower head into your water connection, and… it’s pointing up instead of down.

 What gives?
-Well, your plumbing isn’t topsy turvy and your new shower head probably isn’t defective.
-It’s likely an issue of the connection being too loose or too tight.
+Well, your plumbing isn’t topsy-turvy, and your new shower head probably isn’t defective.
+It’s likely an issue of the connection being too loose or tight.

-In this article, we’re going to review the quick and easy process of how to fix a shower arm pointing up.
-Read on to find out just how easy it is.
+In this article, we will review the quick and easy process of fixing a shower arm pointing up.

 To fix a shower arm pointing up, do the following: